moven0831/github-contribution-hack/README.md

     ```bash
     docker-compose up --build
     ```
     The `--build` flag is only needed the first time or when you change `Dockerfile` or `requirements.txt`.
 Use `docker-compose up` for subsequent runs.
+To run in the background, use `docker-compose up -d`.

 2.  **Run the Web Interface:**
     To start the web interface instead of the default script: